briefings/briefings.github.io/briefings/sars/impending-outbreaks.md

 ## Anticipating Outbreaks

-<p>This exploration is focused on --anticipating outbreaks via running percentage changes-- of --cumulative observations per $\mathbf{\small{100K}}$ people-- <span class="tooltip">w.r.t.<span class="tooltiptext">with respect to</span></span> a set of time periods.
+<p>This exploration is focused on "anticipating outbreaks via running percentage changes" of "cumulative observations per $\mathbf{\small{100K}}$ people" <span class="tooltip">w.r.t.<span class="tooltiptext">with respect to</span></span> a set of time periods.
 Why such an approach?
 Foremost, a mathematical outline which will make it easier to understand the discussion herein.</p>

 <p><b>Let</b></p>